 All webcasting is handled by media services staff in our central control room.
 To webcast a law school event, please see the instructions for event planning.
 Additionally, you may also want to review the law school recording policy.

 Photocopy a page from a book - or put the book itself under the camera.
 You can also write on a sheet of paper while displaying it.
 Note that the document camera may be permanently attached to the ceiling or in a drawer, or may require setup.
+In some rooms you may need to request access to a document camera in advance.
+In any case, Academic Technologies recommends scanning and putting the scanned images into a PowerPoint.

 Personal Response System ("Clickers")